vboughner/bixby-capsule-with-aws/docs/07-maintenance-and-iteration.md

 - update the dev and prod urls in the Bixby Developer Center
 - test with the Simulator and debugger to make sure you are using dev
 - how to use dev and prod to iterate while in production

+## How to Test Lambda Code Locally

-- how to run and test your lambda code locally
+It is possible to run your lambda code locally by adding a few things designed for testing on the command line.

+TODO: place example cmdline.js file into the repo

 [Return to README](../README.md)